ovh/docs/pages/cloud/dedicated/intervention-support/guide.en-gb.md

 ![generate_efi](images/generate_efi-v2.gif){.thumbnail}

-the *2nd sequence* is to make the selected partition active in the previous sequence.
+The *second sequence* is to make the selected partition active in the previous sequence.

 - In the BIOS `boot` menu:
     - Choose `UEFI Hard Disk BBS Priorities`{.action}.
-    - Choose `UEFI Boot Order #1`{.action} then select `CENTOS6`{.action} to position it as the 1st start choice in the current list.
+    - Choose `UEFI Boot Order #1`{.action} then select `CENTOS6`{.action} to position it as the first start choice in the current list.

 The image below is a summary of the actions mentioned above: